Load example mixed dataset

 # [bnlearn] >No CPDs to print.
 Tip: use bn.plot(DAG) to make a plot.

-# Learn the parameters from data set.
+# Learn parameters from the dataset

 DAG = bn.parameter_learning.fit(DAG, df, methodtype='bayes')